Roja Combines: History

 Soon after the surprise success of the adolescent-themed Thulluvadho Ilamai (2002), Roja Combines agreed terms with the film's lead actors Dhanush and Sherin to make a film for the studio during October 2002.
 A project titled Ennai Mattum Kaadhal Pannu by Boopathy Pandian began thereafter but was later put on hold after Dhanush became busy with other ventures.
 Eventually, the film was relaunched with Dhanush and Sridevi Vijayakumar as Devathayai Kanden (2005).

 In 2003, Roja Combines produced a live stage show in the United Arab Emirates called Tamil Mega Star Night 2003.
-The studio's collaboration with Ajith Kumar in Jana (2004) was the studio's biggest failure, and the makers lost 8 crore rupees.
-In 2005, following Kaja Mydeen's suicide attempt and bankruptcy, he subsequently dropped himself from producing Gautham Vasudev Menon's Vettaiyaadu Vilaiyaadu (2006) starring Kamal Haasan and chose to release his other ongoing project Perarasu starring Vijayakanth.
+The studio's collaboration with Ajith Kumar in Jana (2004) In 2005, from producing Gautham Vasudev Menon's Vettaiyaadu Vilaiyaadu (2006) starring Kamal Haasan and chose to release his other ongoing project Perarasu starring Vijayakanth.

 In 2010, Kaja Mydeen was approached to act in Sasikumar's Easan, but eventually did not feature.
 By the mid-2010s, the studio remained largely inactive owing to the rising costs of operating in the Tamil film industry.

 Personal life

-Kaja Mydeen married telugu actress Aamani.
-Post-marriage, Aamani converted to Islam and changed her name to K. Ayisha, becoming a co-producer on several of Roja Combines' films.

-In July 2005, Kaja Mydeen stopped producing films and stepped into real estate business.And also was an active member of the producer council then..
+In July 2005, Kaja stepped into real estate business.And also was an active member of the producer council then..